JikesRVM/JikesRVM/README.md

 The short version:

-* Contributions are licsensed under EPL and require a Contributor License Agreement.
+* Contributions are licensed under EPL and require a Contributor License Agreement.
 You keep your copyright.
 * You can send us patches or use pull requests.
 Send patches to the [core mailing list](mailto:jikesrvm-core@lists.sourceforge.net).
 * It is ok to test on one platform only (e.g. only on IA32).